sofiabelen/sofiabelen.github.io/_posts/projects/2021-07-09-two-phase-filtration.md

 </figure>
 </center>

-- Mass was not being conserved when using a central difference scheme with a collocated grid, so we switched to an upwind scheme with a staggered grid.
+- Switched to upwind scheme to ensure the conservation of mass.

 ## What I Would Do Better Next Time